 - Screening Sheets & Non-Selection Reasons

 - Screening need to be completed using the position qualifications; minimum qualifications for candidates who applied but were not selected to interview, with both preferred and minimum qualifications available for use for those interviewed and not selected.
-Screening sheets must be and returned to the SSO before a new employee can start.
+Screening sheets must be returned to the SSO before a new employee can start.
 If a hiring manager is having difficulty identifying the most applicable qualification, they should work with an OCP HR Analyst at any point in the process after applications have been received.

 - Alternates are finalists who would be considered viable if the primary candidate for hire were to withdraw from the recruitment or turn down the offer.
 Alternates need to continue through the process in the exact same manner if being considered for hire.
 If alternates are identified and not selected, it is recommended to identify them as an alternate on the screening sheet while also noting why they weren’t selected.
 For example, “Alternate-Not as strong as hired candidate in (insert minimum or preferred qualification)”.
-OCP Personnel is always available to support throughout a recruitment, especially in situations where there numerous prospective candidates.
+OCP Human Resources is always available to support throughout a recruitment, especially in situations where there numerous prospective candidates.